all-of-us/workbench/api/genomics/docs/wgs_cohort_extraction_setup.md

     - extractionCohortsDataset - wgs_extraction_cohorts
     - extractionDestinationDataset - wgs_extracted_cohorts
     - extractionTempTablesDataset - wgs_extraction_temp_tables
-    - `./project.rb publish-cdr --project all-of-us-workbench-test --bq-dataset wgs_extraction_cohorts --exclude-sa-acl --exclude-auth-domain-acl --additional-writer-group PROXY_118217329794842274136@dev.test.firecloud.org --source-cdr-project-override all-of-us-workbench-test`
+    - `./project.rb create-wgs-extraction-dataset  --project all-of-us-workbench-test --bq-dataset wgs_extraction_temp_tables`

 7. Publish the WGS dataset and grant read permissions to the cohort extraction service account's proxy group
     - This is the WGS equivalent to publishing a CDR so this is not necessary for every environment.